Is Turkey Bad For Dogs?

 Turkey Bones: Since cooked bones can splinter and cause severe intestinal damage to your dog turkey bones from table scrapes should be avoided at all costs.
 Raw uncooked bones still pose potential risks and if done should only be consumed under supervision.
 It is better to err on the side of caution, so we do not recommend feeding your dog turkey bones.

 We have a wide selection of dog treats that are perfect for your dog this holiday season.
-These treats are made for dogs, so you don’t need to worry what kind or turkey to feed them.
+These treats are made for dogs, so you don’t need to ask if dogs can eat turkey.
 Right now, our holiday shop has the perfect gift for your pampered pooch with our fresh baked dog treats.
 Give your dog something they’ll love that’s is healthy for them as well.

 - Pet Life Admin